 We propose a novel online Bayesian sampling algorithm, referred to as Dynamic Feature Partitioning (DFP) that enables efficient computation of high dimensional regression in the presence of a large number of parameters and a large sample size.
-DFP splits a large dataset into a large number of moderately sized data shards and sequentially feeds data shards to the model.
-The DFP framework dynamically partitions the set of parameters with the onset of a new data shard, draws samples from the conditional posterior distribution in each partition, but instead of conditioning on all parameters, conditions on functions of sequential point estimates of parameters from other partitions along with the sufficient statistics from the observed data.
-This leads to an approximation of the conditional posterior distributions in different processors.
-Additionally, it eliminates the need to store the entire data in time (process the entire dataset at once), and leads to an approximation of the conditional distributions that produces samples from the correct target posterior asymptotically.
+DFP works with data shards that are sequentially fed to the model.
+The DFP framework dynamically partitions the set of parameters into disjoint subsets with the onset of a new data shard and obtains posterior samples for each subset of the parameters by sampling from a distribution that conditions on functions of the point estimates of the remaining parameters and sufficient statistics from the data observed so far, instead of sampling from the full conditional distribution.
+While the ordinary un-approximated full conditional posterior distributions of these parameter subsets would have been updated sequentially at each iteration of the Markov Chain, DFP constructs approximations of the conditional posterior distributions of each parameter subset, allowing posterior updates of these parameter subsets at different processors in parallel.
+This leads to a significant gain in computational efficiency over the sequential updating of parameter subsets in the ordinary MCMC.
+Additionally, the algorithm needs storing and propagating only a few lower dimensional sufficient statistics of the data over time, implying storage efficiency in the model fitting procedure.
+Moreover, we show that the DFP algorithm leads to approximations of the conditional distributions producing samples from the correct target posterior asymptotically.
 The DFP algorithm is demonstrated to be highly versatile and efficient across a variety of high dimensional linear regression settings, enabling online sampling of parameters with dramatic reductions in the per-iteration computational requirement.